-• Local Wellness Advisor
+Local Wellness Advisor

-- These are trained clinicians that can assist you and get you the help you need. - https://www.mcgill.ca/wellness- hub/get-support/local-wellness- advisors - McGill Wellness Hub - The Wellness Hub is where you go for medical-related needs on campus (e.g. doctor's appointments, Local Wellness Advisors, lab tests, etc.). - o https://www.mcgill.ca/wellness-hub/ - Office for the Students with Disabilities (OSD) - If you have a disability and require academic accommodations (e.g. extended exam durations) you can register with the OSD. - https://www.mcgill.ca/osd/ - First People's House Student Community and Cultural Support - Mission to provide First Nations, Inuit, and Métis students with support to remain connected to their culture. - https://www.mcgill.ca/fph/student- support/community-and-cultural- support
+These are trained clinicians that can assist you and get you the help you need.

+McGill Wellness Hub

+The Wellness Hub is where you go for medical-related needs on campus (e.g. doctor's appointments, Local Wellness Advisors, lab tests, etc.).

+• Keep Me Safe

+A free service for McGill students, available 24/7 in 60+ languages.
+It gives you immediate and ongoing access to licensed counsellors remotely, even when outside of QC.

+• First People's House Student Community and Cultural Support

+Mission to provide First Nations, Inuit, and Métis students with support to remain connected to their culture.

-- McGill Office of Religious and Spiritual Life (MORSL) - MORSL hosts free workshops, events, meditation spaces and more for all McGill students regardless of their religious denomination, affiliation, or lack thereof. - https://www.mcgill.ca/morsl/ - Peer Support Center (PSC) - The PSC is a confidential and nonjudgemental place where students can share their experiences with well-trained peer-supporters.
-Appointments can be booked online. - https://psc.ssmu.ca/
+McGill Office of Religious and Spiritual Life (MORSL)

+MORSL hosts free workshops, events, meditation spaces and more for all McGill students regardless of their religious denomination, affiliation, or lack thereof.

+• Peer Support Center (PSC)

+The PSC is a confidential and non-judgemental place where students can share their experiences with well-trained peer-supporters.
+Appointments can be booked online.

-McGill Students Nightline
+• McGill Students Nightline

-- The McGill Students Nightline is a non-judgemental, confidential and anonymous listening service where you can receive non-professional support from fellow students between the hours of 6pm and 3am. - https://nightline.ssmu.ca/
+The McGill Students Nightline is a non-judgemental, confidential and anonymous listening service where you can receive non-professional support from fellow students from 6pm to 3am.